Xunnamius/xrelease/README.md

 To refactor a polyrepo (that uses the standard semantic-release "v"-syntax for its tags) into a monorepo (that uses the "@"-syntax for its tags), optionally with a root package, use [`@-xun/scripts`'s "renovate" command][16]:
-`npx xscripts project renovate --task transmute-to-monorepo`.
+`npx symbiote project renovate --regenerate-assets --preset ...`.

 #### `gitLogOptions`